-The Course Structure provides an overview of the Key Concepts to be included in each major area of emphasis.
-The numbers to the right of the specific Key Concepts refer to specific Performance Objectives presented in the body of the syllabus.
+The course structure is an overview of the key concepts to be included in the major areas of emphasis.
+The numbers to the right of the structure refer to the specific performance standard addressed in the body of the syllabus.